ContainerSolutions/cka-material/session1/README.md

 ## Disclaimer

-This vagrant file used in this session is provided by a port of kubernetes hard way to vagrant, but I couldn't find the original repo.
-As soon as I find it, I'll add it as a reference.
+This vagrant file used in this session is provided by a port of kubernetes hard way to vagrant by @mmumshad (https://github.com/mmumshad/kubernetes-the-hard-way)